-Third, the lack of control over what the narcissist is going to do can cause us to feel insecure about our own actions.
-Even if we were the ones to find the strength to leave, we can feel a lack of resolve because they have had so much control in the past, we don’t trust ourselves anymore.
+Third, the lack of control over what the narcissist can do may cause us to feel insecure about our own actions.
+Even if we found the strength to leave, we could feel a lack of resolve because they have had so much control in the past, we don’t trust ourselves anymore.

 Narcissists Will Never Give You Closure